zachmccabe/zachmccabe.github.io/contact.md

 ---

 My email is open.
-I welcome new clients, bold collaborations and notes from old friends far away.
-Say hi :)
+Say hi.
 You can expect a reply to business emails within a few days.